igoramadas/jaul/README.md

 ## What?
 Why?

 Because to this date I still haven't found a good mix of small utilities modules for my projects.
-And most of the time using too many external smaller modules might be a problem for security and complexity. (node_modules exploding size anyone?)

 #### If it fails, it throws